-You’re a grown ass man.
-It’s hard to imagine that you haven’t at least dabbled in manscaping by now.
+It’s hard to imagine that you haven’t at least dabbled in male grooming by now.
 You’ve certainly shaved your face at some point.
 You’ve probably also experimented with your balls.
 There’s no shame; we all do it.
-When you’re ready to embrace manscaping, you’ll find that those two practices are only the beginning.
+When you’re ready to embrace male grooming, you’ll find that those two practices are only the beginning.
 Your entire body needs care.
+Have you ever wondered how to trim armpit hair?
 Today, you get to learn about your armpits.
 Shaving them is more important than you think.
 It’s also less of a hassle than you probably imagine.
 Sit back, grab a drink, and prepare yourself.
 You might not have imagined today as the beginning of your armpits’ destinies, but here we are.

 It’s the Smell

 This isn’t rocket science, guys.
 Your armpits stink.
 Most of the stink comes from sweat, and a big bushy tuft in the middle of your pits is going to contribute to that sweat.
 It doesn’t just make things hotter; it also traps moisture in that heat.
 This is the most prime environment imaginable for odorous bacteria to do their thing.
 So, when you get a good workout or have a stressful day, your extra manly armpit hair makes you smell every bit as worked and stressed as you are.
 Complete strangers can recognize what you’re going through without even seeing you.
 It’s pretty gross.

 It might not be rocket science, but there is plenty of science invested into combating body odor.
 If you don’t want to completely shave your pits, the minimum effort of a simple trim once a month will be enough to mitigate this problem.